nbeaver/mx-trunk/scripts/windows/README.txt

-This directory contains some sample Windows batch files for starting MX programs on a Windows system.
+The ./bat_files subdirectory contains some sample Windows batch files for starting MX programs on a Windows system.
 These files are just examples and should be customized for your environment.
 By default, these are intended to be installed in the c:\opt\mx directory, with subdirectories named c:\opt\mx\bin, c:\opt\mx\etc, c:\opt\mx\run, and c:\opt\mx\sbin.